Dear client and partner,

 The heel prick (blood test) and hearing test of your child will be done as usual.

-Do you or your partner have a cold, are you coughing, do you have a fever or sudden loss of taste in the first week after birth?
+Do you or your partner have symptoms that could fit the corona virus in the first week after birth?
 Please tell us and your maternity care organization.

 The chance of becoming very ill during your pregnancy due to corona is small.
 Out of 100 pregnant women with corona, 4 have to go to an intensive care unit.
 3 of these 4 women need intensive ventilation.
 The chance that a pregnant woman will have to go to an ICU is 3 times higher as that of a woman of the same age who is not pregnant.